Yurirtp/hangman/README.md

 - Printing out list --> print(word_list)

-Next I imported 'random' module in the first line of the file. --> import random
+Next, I imported 'random' module in the first line of the file. --> import random

 The random module is one of Python's built-in modules.
 It has a choice method which returns a random item from a given sequence.